 Air Permeability Test – View Test

-This test shows that fabric treated with Fiber ProTector retains it’s breathability.
-The ability of air to pass through the fabric is not effected.
+This test shows that fabric treated with Fiber ProTector retains its breathability.
+The ability of air to pass through the fabric is not affected.

 Bacteriostatic Reduction Test – View Test

 A sample fabric was treated with Fiber ProTector and allowed to dry.
 Staphylococcus aureus and Klebsiella pneumoniae were put on treated and untreated samples of fabric and incubated for 18 hours.
 The untreated samples had a significant increase in bacterial growth.
 The treated samples had a 99.9% reduction rate.

 Fluorocarbons Content Test – View Test